pqrkchqps/diehard-dot-fund-school/beginner/overview.md

-# What is Loomio?
+# What is Diehard.Fund?

-Loomio is an app for collaborative decision-making.
+Diehard.Fund is an app for collaborative decision-making.
 It empowers groups to come together, build shared understanding, and agree on a clear course of action.

 People use it for all kinds of things, from approving funding applications to cooperative governance to stakeholder engagement.
-The **[case studies](http://loomio.school/case_studies.html)** section shows a variety of ways groups have used Loomio.
+The **[case studies](http://school.diehard.fund/case_studies.html)** section shows a variety of ways groups have used Diehard.Fund.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CoYYNthNxOY" frameborder="0" allowfullscreen></iframe>